 These are non-profit activities that are supported by our for-profit education and design business.
 We offer high-quality education and aesthetic edible landscaping and other permaculture services via this service.

 We feel that a Permaculture Guild has a very specific function of coordinating permaculture activities in an area and providing support and resources for professional permaculture designers and those who want to become professionals.
 While we do provide support to the permaculture community in a number of ways through volunteering and other resources, we feel a better way to describe the relationship is as a sponsor of Guild activities.
 It is not our main function to coordinate or facilitate all of the permaculture activities in our area, as a guild would do.

 We love the abundance and regeneration inherent in the word “Grow” and we feel there is nothing more appropriate or needed than nurturing and growing the concept and practice of conscious design – far and wide!

-Edible landscape design and installation
+Edible landscape or garden design

 We design landscapes to be both beautiful and functional.
 An edible landscape is:

 Organic – we use integrated pest management and other techniques to eliminate toxic chemicals

 Natural – we design gardens to work with nature, rather than against her, thereby reducing work while healing the environment